mrethana/news_bias_final/README.md

 ### Data Gathering
 Overall I used 3 different datasets for the following purposes.
-  1. Set of 12,000 articles used to train Doc2Vec model and right, left center classification model
+  1. Set of 12,000 articles used to train Doc2Vec model and right, left center classification model.
-  2. Set of 24,000 articles & amazon reviews (12K of each) used to train objective vs subjective sentence classification model
+  2. Set of 24,000 articles & amazon reviews (12K of each) used to train objective vs subjective sentence classification model.
-  3. Scraped data used to populate the live dashboard
+  3. Scraped data used to populate the live dashboard.

 For all the articles scraped I utilized NewsAPI, which provided me with URL's to articles based on a search query (topic or source name).
 Link to NewsAPI documentation https://newsapi.org/sources.